 1. Safety glasses are not suitable for preventing all types of eye injuries.

 According to Achieve Safety, safety glasses are best for preventing injuries from particles or objects that come straight towards a person’s eye.
-In other words, a foreign object can still come in through the sides or perhaps come in under safety glasses and damage the eye.
+In other words, a foreign object can still get in on the sides or perhaps come in under safety glasses and damage eyes.

 Wearing the right type of protection for the specific eye hazards is essential.
 For example, certain tasks require the use of goggles or a face shield instead of safety glasses.
 One type of protection does not necessarily work for all circumstances.

 2. Wearing dress sunglasses or eyeglasses will not necessarily prevent sports injuries and often make them worse.

 Fashion sunglasses and eyeglasses do not protect against sports injuries because they are made from different material than protective eyewear.
 In fact, fashion sunglasses and corrective glasses often make an injury worse or even cause an injury when they shatter from impact

 Choose the best sports eyewear for your particular activity, and make sure it’s actually safety eyewear.
 A solution exists for every sport from fishing to baseball to running.

 3. Most people fail to realize how much the sun can damage their eyes.

 In Eye didn’t know that: 5 leading misconceptions about eye health, Lisa Rademakers addresses some of the leading misconceptions about eye health, including sun damage.
 Sun exposure can cause a variety of eye conditions, including cataracts and macular degeneration.